Work permits for employees in Hong Kong: A complete guide for employers [2024]

 Can entrepreneurs apply for a work permit in Hong Kong?

-Yes, entrepreneurs who plan to establish or join in business in Hong Kong can apply for an Investment Visa under the General Employment Policy (GEP).
+Yes, entrepreneurs who plan to establish or invest in a business in Hong Kong can apply for an Investment Visa under the General Employment Policy (GEP).
 They must demonstrate that their business will contribute to the local economy.
-This usually involves providing a detailed business plan outlining the nature of the business, a two-year forecast of turnover, and other financial details.
+This usually involves providing a detailed business plan outlining the nature of the business, a two-year forecast of profit and loss, and other financial details.

 Can a Hong Kong work visa holder apply for permanent residency?

-Yes, work visa holders can apply for permanent residency after they have resided in Hong Kong for a continuous period of not less than seven years.
+Yes, work visa holders can apply for permanent residency after they have resided in Hong Kong for a continuous period of at least seven years.
 They will need to provide tax returns and other documents as proof of continuous residence.

 What are the eligibility criteria for a Hong Kong work permit?

-The eligibility criteria for a Hong Kong work permit are determined by the Hong Kong Immigration Department.
-The applicant must have a job offer from a Hong Kong company, relevant work experience, and good educational background.
-The job in question must be relevant to the applicant's skills and qualifications, and the remuneration package should be in line with local standards.
+The Hong Kong Immigration Department determines the eligibility criteria for a Hong Kong work permit.
+The applicant must have a job offer from a Hong Kong company, relevant work experience, and a good educational background.
+The job must be relevant to the applicant's skills and qualifications, and the remuneration package should be in line with local standards.
 Furthermore, the hiring company must demonstrate that the job vacancy could not be filled locally.

 Can Chinese citizens apply for a Hong Kong work permit?